Last Updated 2013-02-28

 A thesis defense must be scheduled at least six weeks ahead of time, and a public announcement of the defense must be given to the programs assistant and posted at least two weeks ahead of time.

 To schedule your defense, establish a mutually convenient date and time for you and your committee.
 After conferring with the committee members, you will need to contact the programs assistant in order to schedule a room.
 As soon as possible, notify your committee and the programs assistant of the place, date and time.
 While you may schedule a defense in the summer, many faculty members are not available for extensive thesis work from April 1 to September 1.
 Please plan carefully and consult frequently with your thesis director about schedules and deadlines.

 At least two weeks (ideally longer) before the defense, you will need to distribute copies of your thesis to the committee members and programs assistant.
 You will need to bring at least two copies of the thesis approval form to the defense.
 If your thesis is successfully defended, these forms will be signed (in black ink) by your committee.

-Before you can submit a final version of the thesis to the Graduate Studies, the thesis director must indicate it was screened on Turnitin.com by signing the “Review for Original Work” section on the Thesis and Dissertation Attachment form.
+Before you can submit a final version of the thesis to the Graduate Studies, the thesis director must indicate the "Review for Original Work" was completed through iThenticate.com by signing the Thesis Approval form.